 That is one of the reasons why I find Sensorimotor Psychotherapy to have so much potential.
 Encompassing the body, the mind, and the spirit, Sensorimotor Psychotherapy works to integrate these vital components of healing into a sound method for treating trauma.

 By working with the body in the present and using therapy that moves beyond words, Dr. Pat Ogden, the founder of Sensorimotor Psychotherapy, is able to treat patients on multiple dimensions.

 We’ve prepared a short video for you − just click below to watch.

-If you’d like to hear more, be sure to check out some of our series on Treating Trauma.
+If you’d like to hear more, be sure to check out the modules in our series on Treating Trauma.

 Do you know someone who’s experienced healing through therapeutic touch?
 Please leave a comment below.